-As a hostile surveillance operative gets near enough to the facility (maybe during an initial drive-by, or walk-by, in the area), the surveillance operative is already able to see that the target is being protected by professional looking security officers, who are extending visual awareness to the outer circle.
-The appearance of this alone should be enough to set the target apart, and should tell the surveillance operative to not waste any time here before simply moving on to easier potential targets.
+As a hostile surveillance operative gets near enough to the facility (maybe during an initial drive-by, or walk-by, in the area), the surveillance operative is already able to see that the target is being protected by professional-looking security officers, who are extending visual awareness to the outer circle.
+The appearance of this alone should be enough to set the target apart, and should tell the surveillance operative to not waste any time before moving on to easier potential targets.

 Nevertheless, if the operative decides to take what he/she believes to be a safe position (vantage point) in order to find out more about the facility anyway, the security officer will convey to the operative that this was a mistake, since in a very short period of time, the operative will be detected and acknowledged – further emphasizing the point that, at the very least, they should take their plans elsewhere.

 I feel the need to mention that none of this will guarantee safety and security (nothing actually can), but it makes it that much more likely that a property with this level of security will not be the chosen as a target for an attack.
 And though there are many ways in which the risks of hostile surveillance can be managed, the above mentioned strategy is one which can be adopted and successfully carried out by conventional security forces as well.

 Learn more about this subject—and many others—in my master class on Hostile Activity Prevention.

 Utilizing Israeli know-how and delivered by me, Ami Toben, this online course teaches actionable, time-tested methods of prevention, detection and disruption of hostile attacks.